MicrosoftDocs/cpp-docs/docs/ide/lnt-make-member-function-const.md

 }
 ```

 The editor can make this change for you.
-Place the cursor on the flagged symbol, and choose **Show potential fixes** and then **Make member const**:
+Place the cursor on the flagged symbol and choose **Show potential fixes** and then **Make member const**:

 :::image type="content" source="media/make-member-function-const.png" alt-text="Screenshot of the editor suggesting to make member const." :::
 The cursor is on the line int getValue() and **Show potential fixes** appeared and was chosen.
 Now **Make member const** is visible and it shows the get value function with const added to it.
 You can now choose **Make member const** to make the change.
 :::image-end:::

+Make this change for all flagged member functions.

 ## Remarks